 Intel® Smart Home Developer Kits provide building blocks to create and modify innovative devices for consumers, including adding voice to an existing device.
 Read more about the possibilities.

 This entry-level kit by AAEON* supports deep learning inference across Intel® CPUs, GPUs, and VPUs.
-It contains the OpenVINO™ toolkit for a wide range of hardware acceleration options.
+It contains the Intel® Distribution of OpenVINO™ toolkit for a wide range of hardware acceleration options.